-In 1951, in a memorandum “Defense Against Soviet Mental Interrogation and Espionage Techniques”, Allen Dulles announced that the US would counter the ‘mind-control’ threat by developing its own technique.
-Herbert Hoover went on to state that “We must…learn to subvert, sabotage, and destroy our enemies by more clear, more sophisticated, and more effective methods than those used against us” (p.25).
+In 1951, in a memorandum Defense Against Soviet Mental Interrogation and Espionage Techniques, Allen Dulles announced that the US would counter the ‘mind-control’ threat by developing its own technique.
+Herbert Hoover went on to state that “We must…learn to subvert, sabotage, and destroy our enemies by more clear, more sophisticated, and more effective methods than those used against us.”
 These statements occurred at the heels of NSC 4-A, authorization for the CIA to conduct covert propaganda programs supplemented by psychological operations.
 NSC 4-A was to have no oversight, as the National Security Act of 1947 effectively removed Congress from exercising it, allowing the CIA to do what it wills.

 From 1950 to 1963, the CIA ran MKUltra; a behavioral research program that sought to develop effective ‘mind-control’.
-Prior to its development, the agency ran several more projects, such as Operation Bluebird, which created teams of psychiatrists, intelligence personnel, hypnotists and polygraph experts, in order to design an interrogation manual that was to include drugs, electroshocks, hypnosis, and psycho-surgery.
-As a part of the operation, “thousands” (p.27) of soldier unknowingly took part in experiments involving the newly synthesized LSD.
+Prior to its development, the agency ran several more projects, such as Operation Bluebird, which created teams of psychiatrists, intelligence personnel, hypnotists, and polygraph experts in order to design an interrogation manual that was to include drugs, electroshocks, hypnosis, and psycho-surgery.
+Moreover, “Thousands” of soldiers unknowingly took part in experiments involving the newly synthesized LSD.
 In 1952, Project Artichoke applied the techniques developed under Bluebird on patients who were kept on LSD for seven days straight.

-2) Methods to make the subject feel that the pain that they are experiencing is their own fault
+2) Methods to make the subject feel that the pain that they are experiencing is their own fault.

-By focusing specifically on explicit psychological torture, McCoy omits the general and much more pervasive torture inflicted upon the general populace that faces war.
-Death and destruction leave psychological marks just as much as sensory deprivation does.
+By focusing specifically on explicit psychological torture, McCoy omits the general and much more pervasive torture inflicted upon the general population that faces war.
+Death and destruction leave psychological marks just as much as sensory deprivation.
 McCoy could have benefitted from an outright denunciation of war, rather than its narrow application to prisoners.
 Nonetheless, McCoy’s important book sheds light on a gruesome topic of torture, which, as he shows, the US has practiced since the beginning of the Second World War.